 Anyone who has ever had to buy name-brand prescription drugs or generic drugs knows how quickly the costs can add up.
 For most, routinely paying hundreds of dollars each month for medicine isn’t feasible.
 As a result, some have to go without it.
 To help cover some of the burdens of these costs, Medicare introduced Part D into the plan.
 In essence, Medicare Part D will provide coverage for specific prescription medication and drugs, lowering the cost for the end-user.
 Similar to Medicare Part C, you will need to go through a private insurance company to enroll.
 Monthly premiums and out-of-pocket expenses are still required; however, the cost is only a fraction of what you would pay without it.

 The annual deductible for Medicare Part D is an important number to keep in mind when thinking about costs.
-For example, in 2020, if you were to reach the threshold of spending $4020 in total drug costs for the year, you would only be required to pay 25 percent of the costs for the remainder of the year.
-If you find that your expenses hit the $6,350 limit, then you are only responsible for 5 percent of costs that year.
+For example, in 2023, if you were to reach the Initial Coverage limit ($4660) in total drug costs for the year, you would only be required to pay 25 percent of the costs for the remainder of the year.
+If you find that your expenses hit the $7,400 limit, then you are only responsible for 5 percent of costs that year.

 What Coverages Are Available Under Medicare Part D?

 One of the biggest misconceptions of Medicare Part D is when the coverage starts and which medications are paid for.
 For example, if you receive a prescription drug or medication while in a medical facility, it would fall under the coverage plan for Medicare Part B. Where Part D takes effect is when the prescription is considered outpatient as opposed to inpatient.
 Other areas that you might not receive assistance with include over-the-counter medications, hair growth drugs, weight loss supplements, or vitamins.
 For the medications that qualify under Medicare Part D, you will have the option of buying the generic version or a slightly higher cost-sharing charge, the name brand.